yeselthangarita2017/SQL_Citi_Bike_Dashboard/README.md

 ### Insight 2

-Operations (real-time): FDR Drive & E 35 St has the highest capacity and may need expansion since it is between Wall Street and Midtown Manhattan.
-It makes sense that it is highly visited by both males and females, who could be employees.
-The W 4 St & 7 Ave S has the lowest capacity and could be removed.
+Operations (real-time): When I analyzed this data, the station (FDR Drive & E 35 St) has the highest capacity and may need expansion since it is between Wall Street and Midtown Manhattan.
+The high capacity of this station could relate to the high volume of both males and females who could be employees.
+The station (W 4 St & 7 Ave S) has the lowest capacity and could be removed.
+These stations' capacities can vary overtime.

 ### Insight 3